prowestjonny88/predictory/docs/Predictory_Report.md

 Predictory is a focused, operationally grounded prototype that addresses a real problem in bakery operations, from single-shop bakeries to bakery-cafe chains: how to plan tomorrow's prep and replenishment decisions more accurately than manual judgment or historical averages alone.
 Instead of attempting to replace POS or ERP systems, it acts as a decision-support layer that converts operational data into shop/daypart or outlet/daypart forecasts, prep plans, replenishment needs, and proactive risk signals.

 The project aligns most strongly with **SDG 12** by targeting waste reduction and more responsible production planning for perishable goods.
-It also supports **SDG 13** by reducing avoidable food-waste-related climate impact, and it maps directly to **SDG 12 Target 12.3** on food loss and waste reduction.
+It also supports **SDG 13** by reducing avoidable food-waste-related climate impact, **SDG 2** by improving food availability through stockout prevention, and **SDG 3** by supporting freshness-aware and safer food operations.
 The prototype demonstrates meaningful progress through an end-to-end workflow, imported operational evidence, explainable AI assistance, and multilingual accessibility.

 The next stage of development should focus on: